Q: Are you an 'AgTech' company?

 Q: Will you share your ethical supply chain data?

 A: Transparency is important to us.
 While we plan to do this, we have yet to implement a platform to achieve it.
+With respect to the main areas of supply chain risk:

 Q: What is your diversity policy?